otaku-codes/Resume/README.md

+# Project Details
-# Resume
+Resume Website using(Not Responsive)

+#Languages Used
-Resume Website using HTML, CSS, JS, and Bootstrap.
+HTML, CSS, JS

-(Not Responsive)
+#Fraemworks Used
+Bootstrap

+# Libraries Used
+AOS JS, Typing Effect